Choosing between Celestial and Inner Heavens

 Indeed, whether it's his-deity-the-doctor, or shrink, dietician, motivational speaker, guru, gym instructor - we seek them to make us whole and happy one way or another.
 Of course, not to forget mentioning material goodies, the hoarding of which is supposed to fill that void in our hearts, like that one of a kid who wants more and more toys for the lack of love, attention and an incentive for self-expression.

 However, while theirs is at least a tangible source of a fix, religious folks are placing all eggs into an imaginary basket.
-It would be quite plausible if they were at least following the example of their spiritual idol and by doing so achieve that inner content, love, and harmony prescribed by his teachings.
+It would be quite plausible if they were at least following the example of their spiritual idol and by doing so achieve that inner peace, love, and harmony prescribed by his teachings.

 Being Too Human to Follow Divine Recipes for Living

-As it is in reality, I still have to meet such a devoted believer who made a considerable leap in personal evolving by achieving a vibrant health, great relationships, happiness, while serving as an example to others - rather than posing as a pissed off preacher criticizing the "evils of the world".
+As it is in reality, I still have to meet such a devoted believer who made a considerable leap in personal evolving by achieving a vibrant health, great relationships, happiness, while serving as an example to others---rather than posing as a pissed off preacher criticizing the "evils of the world".

 At times it gets even comical when you really think of it, that those propagators of peace, love and harmony are actually disturbing the crap in this world with their "struggles for a morality and values" tailored by their particular recipe.